enterspeedhq/enterspeed-docs/docs/mcp-server/connecting-an-agent.md

 ## Next steps

-- [Connecting Claude](./connecting-claude.md) — Claude Code, Claude Desktop, and the Anthropic Messages API in C#.
+- [Connecting a client](./connecting-a-client.md) — VS Code, Claude Code, Claude Desktop, and the Anthropic Messages API in C#.
 - [Overview](./overview.md) — sample prompts and the full scope table.